 - texts or phone calls discussing highly personal issues

 National Governing Bodies (NGBs) need to understand the power imbalance between coach and elite athletes.

 The following wording can be included in your sports codes of conduct, referencing person in authority abusing their position of trust:

 - Coaches should ensure they maintain healthy, positive and professional relationships with all athletes.
 Coaches and others in positions of authority and trust in relation to athletes aged 16 and 17 years must not engage in sexual relationships with them while that unequal power relationship exists.

 There have been a significant number of convictions of child sexual abuse, across a range of sports, by individuals who were in positions of responsibility and trust in relation to youth sport.

 The legal age of consent for sexual activity is 16 years in the UK.
 However, when the adult is in a 'position of trust', sexual activity and relationships involving a child under 18 years is illegal.
 Currently, the position of trust law only applies to adults in professions such as teaching or care.

-(For further information, see the NSPCC's Trust to lead campaign.)
+(For further information, see the NSPCC's Close the Loophole campaign.)